ggthedev/resflash/README.md

 ## Features unique to resflash

-- A one-command build process, with no configuration file or sector calculation required.
+- A one-command build process, with no configuration file or sector calculations required.
 - An unmodified OpenBSD operating system - no custom kernels, no ramdisks.
 - Images can be built using only the OpenBSD distribution sets, no compiler or OpenBSD source is required.
 - Branch-agnostic: Build images using -current snapshots on -stable.